Outside the Top 10: Cuba

 An exotic and beautiful destination

 We asked Brian Ross, who has just returned from his fifth trip to Cuba in three years, to share his thoughts.
-Brian, vice president of operations and finance for our parent company, Ross Publishing, accompanies music professor Mike Davidson of the University of Richmond as a photographer, thus being allowed to travel into Cuba more easily than most.
+Brian, vice president of operations and finance for our parent company, Ross Media Solutions, accompanies music professor Mike Davidson of the University of Richmond as a photographer, thus being allowed to travel into Cuba more easily than most.

 So you find yourself contemplating your next vacation.
 You want to go somewhere exciting, somewhere exotic, somewhere that doesn’t have a Subway and Starbucks on every corner.